-The outlet extension kit should contain three component wires: white, black, and bare copper.
-Strip back several inches from the jacket of the white and black wires.
-On the existing outlet there should be a silver screw and a gold screw, and on the existing wire box there should be a green screw.
+The outlet extension kit should contain a cable with three wires: white, black, and bare copper.
+Strip back several inches of the cable's jacket to expose the wires.
+On the existing outlet, there should be a silver screw and a gold screw, and a green grounding screw, and on the existing electrical box there should be a ground screw at the bottom of the box.
 First, attach the exposed white wire to the silver screw then the black wire to the gold screw, making sure that they are securely fastened.
-Lastly, attach the bare copper wire to the green screw.
+Lastly, attach the bare copper wire to the box's ground screw and the receptacle's green screw.

 Step 3 - Run the New Wiring to the Extended Location